Looking for a soft night guard to stop teeth grinding?

 Stress, anxiety, sleep problems, snoring, excessive alcohol use, smoking, and certain antidepressant medications may all contribute to teeth grinding and clenching (bruxism).

 When it happens every now and again, it's typically not a huge problem.
-If, on the other hand, grinding or clenching becomes a behavior problem, it is necessary to take care to protect the teeth.
+If, on the other hand, grinding or clenching becomes a behavior problem, it is necessary to take care to protect your teeth.
 Soft night guards may help in this situation.

 In this article, we’ll discuss: